 These policies are moving beyond “debate.”

 Some of the most extreme policies show how far this project has moved.
 In Kansas, SB 244 invalidated driver’s licenses with a gender marker that does not match sex assigned at birth and required affected residents to surrender their current credentials.
-This is not just a debate over sports.
-It reaches into identification, travel, privacy, voting access, and everyday safety.
+These policies do not remain confined to symbolic debates over sports or language.
+They shape identification systems, travel, voting access, healthcare access, administrative recognition, and the basic question of whether trans people can move through public life safely and without constant scrutiny.

 Federal policy has also targeted trans people in custody.
 A 2025 executive order and related federal prison policy restricted gender-affirming care, clothing, commissary items, and pronoun recognition for transgender people in federal prisons and immigration detention centers.
-The danger is not only that trans people are being debated.
-It is that increasingly severe versions of this rhetoric are becoming enforceable policy.
+More recent federal rhetoric has also increasingly framed gender diversity through the language of institutional control, security, and social threat.
+Under the Trump administration, anti-trans policy has become tied not only to healthcare and education restrictions, but also to broader narratives around state protection, extremism, and public order.
+The issue is not simply that trans people are being debated.
+It is that increasingly punitive forms of governance are becoming normalized.

 Kansas